 Scope and Contents

-This collection consists of 10 boxes of quarter inch, quarter track analog audio tapes of events held on the Berklee College of Music campus dating from approximately 1969-1994.
+This collection comprises College campus event recordings on quarter-inch, quarter track analog audio tapes from approximately 1969 to 1994.
 Campus events recorded include clinics, master classes, concerts, opening convocation, and commencement ceremonies.

 - Berklee College of Music (Organization)

 Conditions Governing Access